 After spending some years in Prince Yaroslav’s army, Hardrada left Kiev together with his warriors and traveled to Constantinople, the capital of the Byzantine Empire. ‘

-His goal was to join the impressive Varangian Guard.
-As previously mentioned in our article, the Varangian Guardrepresented the elite heavy infantry regiment of the Roman (‘Byzantine’) Empire from AD 988 AD to around 1404 AD.
+His goal was to join the impressive Varangian Guard that represented the elite heavy infantry regiment of the Roman (‘Byzantine’) Empire from AD 988 AD to around 1404 AD.

 Roman Empire was in need of berserker warriors and hired them among northern mercenaries.

-These professional warriors were highly valued for their courage and loyalty; they had also high fighting skills and ability to carry out commands efficiently and without unnecessary questions.
+These professional warriors were highly valued for their courage and loyalty; they had also high fighting skills and the ability to carry out commands efficiently and without unnecessary questions.
 Harald Hardrada joined the Varangian Guard.
-He was the best berserker and he became the “leader over all the Varangians”.
+He was the best berserker who became the “leader over all the Varangians”.
+Berserkers (in Old Norse: ‘berserkr’) were Icelandic Viking warriors who were feared by enemies and even their battle companions.

 As commander, he fought in places as far apart as the Mediterranean, Asia Minor, Sicily, and the Holy Land.
 He was a famous and respected military leader.
 Hardrada had now enough earnings to marry Yaroslav’s daughter Princess Elisaveta (Elisiv), something he could not do earlier because he was too poor.